A Mighty Girl's top picks of the best new biographies for children and teens about incredible women from around the world.

 In 1950s San Francisco, Phyllis Lyon and Del Martin met and fell in love.
 But outside their windows, there were many things they saw that they wanted to change.
 For decades, these two activists fought for women's rights, LGBTQ rights, and more, so their community could be everything they dreamed.
 The main narrative of this book is a look through San Francisco windows, highlighting landmarks that mattered to Lyon and Martin and the changes they saw — and made happen — over time, while back matter provides historical details about these two inspiring activists.

 Doctors told Temple Grandin's mother that she'd never speak, let alone have a productive life.
 But her mother refused to believe it: she saw potential in her observant and creative child.
 As Temple grew, she learned to articulate how her mind worked: her astounding visual memory allowed her to draw whole blueprints from just one tour through a facility, and her empathy with animals helped her design spaces that helped them stay calm.
 Today, she is a powerful voice in science, advocating for autistic people like herself.
-This picture book biography told in rhyming text is an inspiring introduction to an important figure in scientific history.
+This picture book biography told in rhyming text, the first book in the Amazing Scientists series, is an inspiring introduction to an important figure in scientific history.

 When Elizabeth Cotten picked up her big brother's guitar for the first time, it was all wrong for her: it was far too big for the little girl, and it wasn't strung for a left-handed player.
 But she flipped it upside down and backwards and learned anyway!
 By the time she was eleven, she'd written one of the most famous folk songs of the twentieth century, "Freight Train"... and while her music was forgotten for a time, by the end of her life, it was famous around the world.
 This lyrical picture book pays tribute to a determined and talented folk musician whose innovative techniques are still used today — and whose music has delighted millions.